Alexander1752/cloud_courses/website/blog/2025-03-27-TORrenting.md

 :::warning
-At the time of writing there is a bug that stops the `transmission-daemon` from starting with the default configuration.
+At the time of writing, there is a bug that stops the `transmission-daemon` from starting with the default configuration.
 When editing the service file with the command above also change `Type=notify` to `Type=simple` if you have issues starting the service.

 You can [find more details about this issue here](https://askubuntu.com/questions/1527761/transmission-daemon-times-out-when-launched-by-systemd).